 A major part of my life has been spent hanging around Universities.
 I love the idea of being part of a community of people dedicated to seeking out the truth together.
 For me, Uni was the place in which I began to move beyond my childish understanding of God, and to listen instead for God’s revelation of himself.
 This wasn’t a matter of eating dodgy pizza and meditating in a cave.
 I began to encounter God’s word in the text of the Bible, and through the text of the Bible, to encounter God’s word in the flesh of a man, Jesus.

 I’m the Senior Pastor for Trinity Chapel and a chaplain to Robert Menzies College (an residential college at Macquarie Uni established by the Anglican church of Sydney) and the Anglican Chaplain to Macquarie University.
-I’m also studying a PhD part-time at Macquarie Uni exploring the ethics of forgiveness in political contexts.
+I’m also studying a PhD at Macquarie Uni exploring the ethics of forgiveness in political contexts.
+I’ve been on leave in 2018, but I’m back on deck as of February 2019.

 I love seeking to understand the ideas that shape our encounter with each other, with the created world, and fundamentally, with God.
 I love exploring, whether that’s driving through the countryside, snorkelling, or reading books.
 I would love to go into Space.
 Ultimately, though, I desire to see ‘every thought taken captive for Christ’ – both in myself and in others.
 What better place to begin than among students at University!